mui/material-ui/docs/pages/blog/making-customizable-components.md

 So just don’t create components.

 It’s not a joke—that’s the approach of headless libraries such as react-table.
-Instead of providing working components, they only provide hooks for managing the features, and let developers build their components on top of that.
+Instead of providing working components, they provide hooks for managing the features and let developers build their components on top of it.

 If you’re willing to start from scratch, that's a nice approach.
 Use one hook to manage filtering, another one to manage the sorting, and then build your UI using returned values.